pabuhr/concurrent-locking/README.md

 A single experiment can be run for a particular number of threads and duration, e.g.:

 $ a.out 8 20
 8 20 29533193 3691649.1 656.4 0.0%

-runs an experiment with: 8 threads, for 20 seconds, with 29533193 entries into the critical section by the 8 threads, where the average number of entries is 3691649.1 with standard deviation of 656.4, and relative standard deviation std/avg*100 is 0%.
-The shell script "run1", runs 32 experiments for 1-32 threads and 20 second experiments.
-The shell script "runall", runs script "run1" for each of the software-solution algorithms listed in the script (can take 20+ hours to complete).
+runs an experiment with: 8 threads, for 20 seconds, with 29533193 entries into the critical section by the 8 threads, where the average number of entries is 3691649.1 with standard deviation of 656.4, and relative standard deviation (std/avg*100) is 0%.
+The shell script "run1", runs 32 experiments for 1-32 threads and 20 second experiments for a pre-compiled algorithm.
+The shell script "runall" compiles all the algorithms listed in the script, and uses the "run1" script to run each of them for 1-32 threads (can take 1-2 days to complete).